aws-neuron/aws-neuron-sdk/release-notes/neuron-cc.md

 8. **ONNX support** Support for ONNX models is limited.
 If generated from other frameworks then please use the native model directly.
 9. **NeuronCore Pipeline:** NeuronCorePipeline mode provides low-latency and high-throughput for small batch sizes.
 We recommend to start testing with batch=1 and gradually increase batch size to fine tune your model throughput and latency performance.
 Currently there is a known issue with a compiler crash on batch size 32 using BERT-Base, sequence length=128, --neuroncore-pipeline-cores = 16, but this is not the optimal setting for that model.

+# [1.0.X.0]

+Date 12/22/2020

+## Summary

+Added suport for PyTorch Yolo V4, a new Framework-visible progress bar and improved inference performance.
+We continue to streamline the compiler usabilty by removing the need for options passed to control behavior.
+We are aiming to remove the need for such options entirely.
+Some tutorials have been updated to reflect this, but Resnet50 remains in need of these options to acheive maximum performance.
+Other useability improvements have been added, such as the compiler progress bar.
+As always, please let us know if there are other areas that we can improve.

+## Major New Features

+* Pytorch Yolo V4 is now supported.

+* Added a compiler progress bar when compilation is invoked from the Framework.
+This allows the user to see that progress continues as compilation proceeds, which is useful when compilation takes several minutes.

+## Resolved Issues

+* Fixed type inference for special cases of Conv2D.

+* Improved inference performance of Tensorflow BERT base seq 256 batch 3 by 10%.

 # [1.0.24045.0]

 Date 11/17/2020